nbeaver/recoll_status/readme.rst

 Here is an example of the output::

-    $ recoll-status.sh
+    $ recoll_status.py
-    recollindex is running.
+    recollindex is running
-     recollindex has been running for 0 days 0 hours 20 minutes 14 seconds
+     recollindex has been running for 0 days, 0:06:08.344198 DbIxStatus is DBIXS_FILES
-    DblxStatus is DBIXS_FILES
-    Files indexed: 3919
+    Files indexed: 2000
-    Files checked: 127777
+    Files checked: 133226
-    Starting number of files: 170494
+    Starting number of files: 227407
-    Indexing this file or directory: /usr/share/doc/axiom-doc/ps/v104export3d.ps
+    Indexing this file or directory: /usr/share/doc/wordplay/copyright

-    recoll was last queried on Mon 06 Jun 2016 09:53:46 PM CDT which was 0 days 2 hours 41 minutes 24 seconds ago.
+    recoll database last queried on: Tue Sep 13 12:43:48 2016 which was 0 days, 10:28:48.988676 ago.

 ----------------------
 Heuristics for output.